 Occupational progression

-Data on the patterns of upward career mobility into the professional classes for people aged 25 to 44 in the UK, by socio-economic background.
+Data on upward mobility into professional careers for men and women aged 25 to 44 in the UK, by socio-economic background.

 Summary main findings

-Data from 2014 to 2021 shows that men and women aged 25 to 44 years from professional socio-economic backgrounds are more likely to work in professional occupations.
+Men and women aged 25 to 44 years from professional socio-economic backgrounds are more likely than those from other socio-economic backgrounds to work in professional occupations.

-People’s chances of working in the professional classes increased between 25 to 35 years old, and then slowed in their late 30s and early 40s.
-The increase was greater for young people from professional backgrounds.
+People’s chances of working in the professional classes go up from 25 to 35 years old, and then slow in their late 30s and early 40s.
+This increase is greater for young people from professional backgrounds while the decline is greater for young people from lower socio-economic backgrounds.

 By sex